gonna-give-you-u/goofy-ahh-mod/README.md

   <br>
    sounds/skibiditoilet.ogg: is a mashup of "Give It to Me" by Timbaland and "Dom Dom Yes Yes" by Biser King. this mashup features in Dafuq!?Boom!'s Skibidi Toilet series<br>
    sounds/poopsportsmusic.ogg: from [this YouTube video uploaded by Yoshibyte](https://www.youtube.com/watch?v=SJs204ufnpU)

-  I hope i didn't miss anything
+   i guess some of these assets above are probably under cc and some maybe a bit different idk if you want me to remove an asset let me know and ill change it to something else I hope i didn't miss anything (let me know if i did)
 </details>